lazy-sunshine/Movie-Love/README.md

 # P1-Popular-Movie

-This is my Udacity Project.It is Android Movie app which shows the latest movies that could be sorted on basis of public Vote and popularity.On clicking a movie poster user could view its viedeo,reviews and other detail.
+This is my Udacity Project.It is a Android Movie app which shows the latest movies that could be sorted on basis of public Vote and popularity.On clicking a movie poster user could view its videos,reviews and other detail.

 ## Library Used
 - Picasso Library